Rui Silva (footballer, born 1994): Nacional

-Born in Águas Santas, Maia, Porto District, Silva began his development at local F.C.
-Maia before completing it at C.D.
-Nacional, whom he joined in 2012.
-He made his professional debut on 26 January 2014 in a dead rubber Taça da Liga group match at Leixões SC, keeping a clean sheet in a 2–0 victory.
-His Primeira Liga debut came on 11 May in the final fixture away against Gil Vicente FC, giving away and conceding the penalty from which Diogo Viana scored the only goal.
+Born in Águas Santas, Maia, Porto District, Silva began his development at Maia before completing it at Nacional, whom he joined in 2012.
+He made his professional debut on 26 January 2014 in a dead rubber Taça da Liga group match at Leixões, keeping a clean sheet in a 2–0 victory.
+His Primeira Liga debut came on 11 May in the final fixture away against Gil Vicente, giving away and conceding the penalty from which Diogo Viana scored the only goal.

 Silva eventually became first choice for the Manuel Machado-led team, overtaking Brazilian Eduardo Gottardi.

 Granada

-On 27 January 2017, Silva signed a four-and-a-half-year contract at Spanish La Liga club Granada CF, as a replacement for Levante UD-bound Oier Olazábal.
+On 27 January 2017, Silva signed a four-and-a-half-year contract at Spanish La Liga club Granada, as a replacement for Levante-bound Oier Olazábal.
 Costing €1.5 million, he was completely unused in his first season in which the Andalusians were relegated to the Segunda División, as Guillermo Ochoa was unchallenged.

 Silva remained second choice, this time to Javi Varas, and debuted on 6 September 2017 in the second round of the Copa del Rey, a 3–0 away defeat to Real Zaragoza.
 He made four league appearances, the first being a 1–0 loss at Rayo Vallecano on 2 December while the veteran Spaniard was grieving the death of a family member.

-Under new manager Diego Martínez, Silva became the starter and missed just two games as the Nazaríes finished second to CA Osasuna and won promotion in the 2018–19 campaign.
+Under new manager Diego Martínez, Silva became the starter and missed just two games as the Nazaríes finished second to Osasuna and won promotion in the 2018–19 campaign.
 He was given the Ricardo Zamora Trophy for best-performing goalkeeper in the league, and was also voted best in his position.

 In 2020–21, Silva represented Granada in their debut European campaign, reaching the quarter-finals of the UEFA Europa League.
 He then chose to allow his contract to expire.

 Betis

 On 11 June 2021, Silva joined Real Betis on a five-year deal, effective as of 1 July.
-He started ahead of Claudio Bravo on his debut, a 1–1 draw away to RCD Mallorca on 14 August.
+He started ahead of Claudio Bravo on his debut, a 1–1 draw away to Mallorca on 14 August.
 Having competed with the Chilean throughout his first season, he raised the possibility of leaving in April 2022; in the same month, he sat on the bench as the team won the Spanish Cup final.

 Sporting CP

 Silva was loaned to Sporting CP on 14 January 2025, in a return to Portugal; on 1 July, the club had an obligation to acquire on a permanent basis him for €4 million.
-The following month, he made his debut in the UEFA Champions League in a 3–0 loss to Borussia Dortmund in the knockout phase play-offs, and scored a bizarre own goal in the league against F.C.
-Arouca also at the Estádio José Alvalade (2–2).
+The following month, he made his debut in the UEFA Champions League in a 3–0 loss to Borussia Dortmund in the knockout phase play-offs, and scored a bizarre own goal in the league against Arouca also at the Estádio José Alvalade (2–2).